chainlynx-app/chainlynx-bikepacking/README.md

 # ChainLynx: The Bikepacking Companion
 **The offline, privacy-first social network for bikepackers.**
-Built for the wild, not the algorithm.�
+Built for the wild, not the algorithm.

 ---